nav-x-llc/nav-x-docs/en/business-central/Commissions/getting-started.md

 If you want to use tiered or *Hockey Stick* commissions, you must select **Create Zero Amount Ledger Entries**.
 This will create commission ledger entries, even if a salesperson does not receive a commission for a specific sale, but is involved in the sale.
 This then will be counted towards the total sales amount in a given period.

 By default, commissions are calculated on positive and negative lines on a sales transaction, which means that a specific sales transaction could turn into a negative total commission or a commission claw back.
-If you want to not claw back commissions from your salespeople in this scenario, activate the field **Prevent Negative Commission**.
+If you want to not claw back commissions from your salespeople in this scenario, activate the field **Prevent Negative Commission** on the next step.
 Whenever credit memos are processed, those credit memos result in negative commissions.
 Even with “Prevent Negative Commission” activated, it does still calculate the commissions for credit memos.

 If a salesperson sold less during a period than the credit memos processed for this salesperson’s customers, the commission amount could be negative at the end of the period.
 If you do not want to claw back commissions from your salespeople in this scenario, you can activate the field **Prevent Negative Total Commission**.

-The NAV-X Commission Management app has rich functionality, grouped into different features.
+The NAV-X Commission Management app has rich functionality, grouped into different features that can be seen on the next two steps.
 If you do not anticipate using some of the features, you can turn those features off.
 If you plan on using specific features, you can turn those on.
 This can be changed at any time.
 Turning a feature off removes the associated actions from the pages and menus and hides fields that only are used in conjunction with these features.
 This allows a cleaner and simpler user interface to let you focus more on your specific tasks.

 ### To calculate commissions for Journal Entries